rvignav/contour2DSO/README.md

     docker-machine restart
     eval "$(docker-machine env default)"

-If you receive the error `docker: Error response from daemon: Conflict.
+To fix the error `docker: Error response from daemon: Conflict.
 The container name <container-name> is already in use`, run:

     docker ps -q -a | xargs docker rm